 - How many procedures actually need your device?

-- Why would a physician switch to your device instead of what they are using now?
+- What is the motivation for a physician to switch to your device from what they are using now?

-With questions established you now have a framework to build your research from; the next step is to start collecting intelligence.
-This entails conducting secondary and/or primary research.
+Once the right questions are established, we have a framework to build the foundation of our research approach.
+The next step is to start collecting intelligence.

-Secondary research is the exhaustive search of information that is readily accessible.
-This generally entails gathering information from online sources such as company financials, government agencies (e.g. the Centers for Medicare & Medicaid Services, the National Health Service), clinical trial registries, and academic publications.
-Secondary research is commonly utilized to perform high-level analysis of product markets and can help build intelligence regarding:
+Secondary research is the exhaustive search of that information which is readily accessible.
+This generally entails information from online sources such as company financials, government agencies (e.g. the Centers for Medicare & Medicaid Services, the National Health Service), clinical trial registries, and academic publications.
+Secondary research is utilized to perform high-level analysis of product markets and helps us identify:

-- Identifying competitors and their position in the market
+- Competitors and their position in the market

 |Who are my competitors?||Create a competitive landscape||Competitor websites and financial documents|